bThink-BGU/BPjs/README.md

 ## 2017-10-16
 * :sparkles: New base class for implementing event selection strategies.
+* :sparkles: `OrderedEventSelectionStrategy` - A new event selection strategy that honors the order in which events are requested by a given b-thread.
-* :sparkles: New event selection strategy that can assign priorities to b-threads.
+* :sparkles: `PrioritizedBThreadsEventSelectionStrategy` - A new event selection strategy that can assign priorities to b-threads.
-* :sparkles: New event selection strategy that allows b-threads to add priority to their `bsync`s.
+* :sparkles: `PrioritizedBSyncEventSelectionStrategy` - A new event selection strategy that allows b-threads to add priority to their `bsync`s.
 * :arrow_up: `LoggingEventSelectionStrategyDecorator` also logs selectable events
 * :arrow_up: `BProgram` acts nicer when it has a `null` event selection strategy.